 The solution?
 A good lace lockdown.
 But the thing about this shoe is it has very stretchy laces; it's hard to get a good tie-down.
-Most of the reviewers, Some say that an additional eyelet would help (for back-lacing purposes) to remedy heel slips.
+Most of the reviewers, if not all, advise for you to change the laces instead.
+Some say that an additional eyelet would help (for back-lacing purposes) to remedy heel slips.

 A beast in performance and quality